andre505/NotificationManagementService/README.md

   - https://localhost:44384/api/Message/{status} Request Type: GET => Returns a list of failed or successful requests as indicated in the 'status' parameter.

 ### Documentation

   - To test the endpoints using Swagger UI, the service can be accessed at http://notificationsvc-001-site1.gtempurl.com/swagger/index.html.

-   - The Swagger UI contains a detailed documentation but find below sample requests and response, to lend perspective.
+   - The link above contains a detailed documentation but find below sample requests and response to lend perspective.

   Sample Email Request